python-versioneer/python-versioneer/developers.md

       )
 ```

 The version information is intended to be mostly VCS-neutral, but some VCSes cannot support everything.
-The keys available are:
+The basic keys available are:

+* `full_revisionid`: a full-length id (hex SHA1 for git) for the current revision
+* `short_revisionid`: a truncated form of `full_revisionid`, typically 7 characters for git (but might be more in large repositories if necessary to uniquely identify the commit)
+* `dirty`: a boolean, indicating that the working directory has modified files
+* `closest_tag`: a string (or None if nothing has been tagged), with the name of the closest ancestor tag.
+The "tag prefix" is stripped off.
+* `distance`: an integer, the number of commits since the most recent tag.
+If the current revision is tagged, this will be 0.
+If nothing has been tagged, this will be the total number of commits.
+* `dash_dirty`: an empty string if `dirty` is False, else the string `"-dirty"`
+* `closest_tag_or_zero`: like `closest_tag`, but "0" if nothing has been tagged
+* `dash_distance`: an empty string if `distance==0`, else `"-%d" % distance`

+In addition, there are several composite pre-formatted strings available:

 * `describe`: `TAG[-DISTANCE-gSHORTHASH][-dirty]`, equivalent to `git describe --tags --dirty --always`.
 The distance and shorthash are only included if the commit is not tagged.
+If nothing was tagged, this will be the short revisionid, plus "-dirty" if dirty.
 * `long`: `TAG-DISTANCE-gSHORTHASH[-dirty]`, equivalent to `git describe --tags --dirty --always --long`.
 The distance and shorthash are included unconditionally.
-* `closest_tag`: a string (or None if nothing has been tagged), with the name of the closest ancestor tag
-* `distance`: an integer, the number of commits since the most recent tag.
-If the current revision is tagged, this will be 0
-* `dash_distance`: an empty string if `distance==0`, else `"-%d" % distance`
-* `dirty`: a boolean, indicating that the working directory has modified files
-* `dash_dirty`: ana empty string if `dirty` is False, else the string `"-dirty"`
-* `full_revisionid`: a full-length id (hex SHA1 for git) for the current revision
+As with `describe`, if nothing was tagged, this will be the short revisionid, possibly with "-dirty".
+* `default`: Like `describe`, but uses a fake tag of "0" if nothing was actually tagged.
-* `pep440`: `TAG[.post0.devDISTANCE]`, a PEP-0440 compatible version string which loses information but is suitable for uploading to PyPI and installing with pip.
+* `pep440`: `TAG[.postDISTANCE[.dev0]]`, a PEP-0440 compatible version string which loses information but is suitable for uploading to PyPI and installing with pip.
+The ".dev0" suffix indicates a dirty tree.
+If nothing has been tagged, this will be `0.postDISTANCE[.dev0]`.
+Note that PEP-0440 rules indicate that `X.dev0` sorts as "older" than `X`, so our -dirty flag is expressed somewhat backwards (usually "dirty" indicates newer changes than the base commit), but PEP-0440 offers no positive post-".postN" component.
+You should never be releasing software with -dirty anyways.

+When the version is deduced from a parent directory, the composite strings are provided, but they are all equal to the trimmed parent directory name.

+When the version is deduced from expanded keywords, `full_revisionid` and `short_revisionid` are available as usual. `closest_tag` is the shortest tag which matches the revision, otherwise it is None. `distance` is not present, as the git keyword expansion does not offer a way to search for a recent tag. `dirty` is always False.
+The composite strings are all equal to the tag if present, otherwise they are set equal to the full revision id.

 ## What does get_version() return?